Predator (fictional species): Film anthology

+Alien vs. Predator (2004) expands the lore by revealing that Predators seeded early human civilizations with technology and architecture.
+A buried pyramid beneath Antarctica serves as a ceremonial arena where young Predators hunt Xenomorphs bred from human hosts.
+This reinforces the idea of the hunt as a rite of passage.
+A temporary alliance between a Predator and a human survivor suggests the potential for cross-species respect.

+In Aliens vs. Predator: Requiem (2007), a Predator is dispatched to Earth to contain a Xenomorph outbreak.
+His use of forensic equipment and containment measures suggests a structured response protocol and centralized oversight.
+The film also introduces Predator technology falling into human hands, setting the stage for future developments in the Alien timeline.

+In Predators (2010), where two rival subspecies are revealed: traditional hunters and a more aggressive variant that employs alien tracking beasts and engineered terrain.
+The film takes place on an off-world preserve where elite human combatants are hunted, reinforcing Earth’s value as a source of challenging prey and highlighting internal conflicts over methods and ideology within the Predator species.

+This rift is further explored in The Predator (2018) which introduces a faction of genetically enhanced Predators, incorporating human and alien DNA to increase their physical abilities.
+These Predators target Earth for colonization, exploiting ecological collapse.
+A rogue Predator, attempting to arm humanity with defensive technology, reveals internal ideological divisions within the species.

 Expanded universe

-In the Aliens vs. Predator novel series (based on the Dark Horse Comics) by David Bischoff, Steve and Stephani Perry, the Predators, known in the series as "yautja," are depicted as living in a matriarchal clan-based society bearing similarities to a pack mentality whose strongest and most skilled of the group lead.
+In the Aliens vs. Predator novel series (based on the Dark Horse Comics) by David Bischoff, Steve and Stephani Perry, the Predators are depicted as living in a matriarchal clan-based society bearing similarities to a pack mentality whose strongest and most skilled of the group lead.
 The Predators are portrayed as sexually dimorphic mammals.
 It is also revealed that their blood has the capacity of partially neutralizing the acidity of Alien blood.
 Their religion is partially explored in the series, showing that they are polytheistic, and that their equivalent of the Grim Reaper is the so-called "Black Warrior," who is seen as an eternal adversary who eventually wins all battles.

 In Randy Stradley's miniseries Aliens vs. Predator: War, it is revealed through the narration of the character Machiko Noguchi that Predators were responsible for the spread of Aliens throughout the galaxy, though the Predators deny this, stating that their large interplanetary distribution is due to simultaneous convergent evolution.